ORDINARY MIND ZENDO UK

 Malcolm Martin,Ordinary Mind UK

 Malcolm has an MA in cultural history from the Royal College of Art, and taught for many years at the University of the West of England.
 For the last twenty years he has worked with his partner, Gaynor Dowling, as sculptors in wood, see their work at martinanddowling.art.
-They live and work in Gloucestershire’s Cotswold Hills, with their dog, Sam, and their cat, Rupert.
+They live in Gloucester with their dog, Sam.
 They have two adult daughters.

 THE ORDINARY MIND ZEN SCHOOL